nicolaisguevara/data-science-notebook/sklearn/ensemble.md

 The goal of ensemble methods is to combine the predictions of several models built with a given learning algorithm in order to improve generalizability / robustness over a single model.

-The goal of ensemble methods is to combine the predictions of several models built with a given learning algorithm in order to improve generalizability / robustness over a single model.

 1. In averaging methods, the driving principle is to build several models independently and then to average their predictions.
 On average, the combined model is usually better than any of the single model because its **variance** is reduced.
   - Examples: Bagging methods, Forests of randomized trees...
 2. In boosting methods, models are built sequentially and one tries to reduce the **bias** of the combined model.
 The motivation is to combine several weak models to produce a powerful ensemble.